fenago/machine-learning-for-finance/lab_guides/Lab_4.md

-Now we\'re at the end of the chapter, why not try some of the following exercises?
-You\'ll find guides on how to complete them all throughout this chapter:
+Now we\'re at the end of the lab, why not try some of the following exercises?
+You\'ll find guides on how to complete them all throughout this lab:

 -   A good trick is to use LSTMs on top of one-dimensional convolution,